Zeta Alpha Chapter

 Zeta Alpha began in the fall of 2009, as a small group of men that did not feel they fit with existing fraternity chapters.
 These men wanted to bring a new fraternity to Seton Hall with high standards to which they held themselves.

-Aaron Franke, Seton Hall '11, brother of former Fraternity staff member Josh Franke, Otterbein '06, encouraged the group to study the vision, history, and values of Alpha Sigma Phi.
-They contacted Alpha Sigma Phi and rapidly grew their group of interested men to 30 who were officially designated as a colony in February 2010.
+Aaron Franke, Seton Hall '11, brother of former Fraternity Staff member Josh Franke, Otterbein '06, encouraged the group to study the vision, history and values of Alpha Sigma Phi.
+They contacted Alpha Sigma Phi Headquarters and rapidly grew their group of interested men to 30, who were officially designated as a colony in February of 2010.

-The colony quickly gained acceptance and popularity with students, faculty, and other Greek organizations at Seton Hall.
-When colony members submitted its Chartering Proposal to the Grand Council for consideration, it contained several letters of support.
+The Colony quickly gained acceptance and popularity with students, faculty and other Greek organizations at Seton Hall.
+When the group submitted their petition for charter to the Grand Council for consideration, it contained several letters of support.

-27 new brothers were initiated into our newest chapter at Seton Hall University on January 22, 2011, and have the distinction of starting a new series of Greek letter chapter designations becoming the Zeta Alpha Chapter.
-Grand Councilor John Tilden, Binghamton '93, Seton Hall Grand Chapter Advisor Humberto Baquerizo, NJIT '91, Montclair Grand Colony Advisor Thomas Reynolds, NJIT '03, Rutgers Grand Chapter Advisor Sam Patel, Member-at- Large '06, and Coordinator of Chapter Development Adam Koorn, Ohio Wesleyan '08, were all present to assist with the initiation ceremony and participate in the chartering banquet.
+Twenty-seven new members were initiated into the Zeta Alpha Chapter at Seton Hall University on January 22, 2011, and had the distinction of starting a new series of Greek letter chapter designations becoming the Zeta Alpha Chapter.
+Grand Councilor John Tilden, Binghamton '93, Seton Hall Grand Chapter Advisor Humberto Baquerizo, NJIT '91, Montclair Grand Chapter Advisor Thomas Reynolds, NJIT '03, Rutgers Grand Chapter Advisor Sam Patel, Member-at- Large '06, and Coordinator of Chapter Development Adam Koorn, Ohio Wesleyan '08, were all present to assist with the Initiation Ceremony and participate in the Chartering Banquet.
+The Initiation Ceremony was held at Fahy Hall and the Chartering Ceremony was held at the Bishop Dougherty University Center.
+Andrew Felbinger, Seton Hall '11, was the Founding President.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.